Skip to Content

 • Click “Delete” next to “Cache Size.”

-Many users use CapCut on the BlueStacks emulator, and here’s how you can clear it’s cache:
+Many users use CapCut on the BlueStacks emulator, and here’s how you can clear its cache:

 • Open “BlueStacks.”